-For instance, the featured image of this blog; Carolyn Bryant Donham and Emmett Till.
+For instance, the featured image below; Carolyn Bryant Donham and Emmett Till.
 Timothy Tyson’s new book “The Blood of Emmett Till” releases this year.
 This brought the story of Emmett Till back to national news in January of this year.
-In 1955 Emmett Till was kidnapped from his relatives home, brutally tortured, and lynched for whistling and sexually assaulting a white woman in Mississippi.
+In 1955 Emmett Till was kidnapped from his relatives home, brutally tortured, and lynched for whistling and sexually assaulting (allegedly) a white woman in Mississippi.
 This woman was 21 year old Carolyn Bryant Donham.

 Emmett’s body was hardly recognizable after it was discovered.
 His mother insisted his casket be open for the funeral to show the world what was done to her son.
 And this is exactly the reason I point this out.
 Being an African American myself, I remember being told this story as young as age 8.
 It was one of many that my family, church, and community revisited annually to mourn over what we believed was great injustice.

-The reason for these notable different experiences are many, but for this blog, I want to focus on something called Dominate/Sub-dominate Cultures.
-My Gospel centered Caucasian brothers & sisters have to recognize (gratefully some do) that they are a part of the dominate culture of America.
+The reason for these notable different experiences are many, but I want to focus on something called Dominate/Sub-dominate Cultures.
+My Gospel centered white brothers & sisters have to recognize (gratefully some do) that they are a part of the dominate culture of America.
 African Americans must realize (although most in general do) that they are a part of the sub-dominate culture.
-Why is this of any significance?
-Well, you can survive in a culture without ever knowing much about the sub-dominate culture.
-So most Caucasians, including gospel centered believing Christians, have gotten along just fine without ever grieving once over stories like Emmett Till; who represents the sub-dominate culture.
+You can survive in a culture without ever knowing much about the sub-dominate culture.
+So most white people, including gospel centered believing Christians, have gotten along just fine without ever grieving once over stories like Emmett Till; who represents the sub-dominate culture.

 This is the great dilemma of Racial Justice in the United States.
-On the one hand African Americans are unable to effectively communicate with the majority culture (mostly Caucasians), and can many times produce extreme vocal types who paint all Caucasians as racist, but ultimately; don’t have the influence to change conditions that promote justice.
-On the other hand a great deal of Caucasians (some gospel centered Christians fall in to this) don’t feel the pain, struggle, or necessity to respond to the injustices of minorities, lack the insight of how the sub-culture is given injustice, and lack the knowledge of how to respond to injustices in the sub-culture.
+A great deal of the white majority (some gospel centered Christians fall in to this) don’t feel the pain, struggle, or necessity to respond to the injustices of minorities, lack the insight of how the sub-culture is given injustice, and lack the knowledge of how to respond to injustices in the sub-culture.

 I believe there are things both cultures can learn from this dilemma.
-There is a portion of African American Christian leaders who need to recognize that calling all Caucasians racist and unchangeable (rather in private or public) hasn’t helped our dilemma.
+There is a portion of African American Christian leaders who need to recognize that labeling all the white majority as racist and unchangeable (rather in private or public) hasn’t helped our dilemma.
 However passionate and relieving effect this may have on the African American community, it virtually has done nothing to change the dominate cultures awareness of injustices on minorities.
-Gospel centered Caucasians would to do well to begin reflecting on the many ways they are blind to the sub-culture by merely being apart of the dominate culture.
+The evangelical white majority would to do well to begin reflecting on the many ways they are blind to the sub-culture by merely being apart of the dominate culture.
 It means just being honest about what and who they don’t know.
 They don’t know the struggles and injustices of their neighboring sub-cultures simply because they don’t have to.
 What privilege this is!

-African American Gospel centered Christains must seek grace and continue to use effective ways to communicate to the dominate culture.
-We must seek to be a voice of understanding and awareness.
-The dominate Caucasian culture must seek grace, more specifically; the grace of African American & minority friendships.
+Minority Christians must continue to use effective ways to communicate to the dominate culture.
+We must seek to be a voice of truth and awareness.
+The dominate white majority culture must seek grace, more specifically; the grace of African American & minority friendships.
 There are many privileges being the dominate culture, but also many blindspots.
 Allow your minority brothers and sisters to show you these, and let us work towards ending our dilemma.